 Cycling Track Management Social Enterprise Company Limited

-We, Cycling Track Management Social Enterprise Company Limited (“CTMC”), operator of Happy and Healthy Bike Lane and all its facilities (the “Facilities”), care about the privacy of our customers, thus, we provide this privacy notice to inform our customers of our policy in relation to the collection, use and disclosure of personal data of individual (“you”) in accordance with the Personal Data Protection Act B.E.
+We, Cycling Track Management Social Enterprise Company Limited (the “Company”), who manage Happy & Healthy Bike Lane, care about the privacy of our customers, thus, we provide this privacy notice to inform our customers of our policy in relation to the collection, use and disclosure of personal data of individual (“you”) in accordance with the Personal Data Protection Act B.E.
 2562 (“PDPA”), relevant laws and regulations.
 This privacy notice informs you of how we collect, use or disclose your personal data, what and why we collect, use or disclose your personal data, how long we hold it, who we disclose it to, your rights, what steps we will take to make sure your personal data stays private and secure, and how you can contact us.

 This privacy notice applies to: